Nilankush/ABzzz-website/README.md

 # ABzzz_website

-An casual project.
+A casual project.
 Its merely a static website with no interactions at all.